Seneca-ICTOER/OPS345v2/docs/Labs/lab1.md

 - Click on “Network” and then change “Network Source” to the “cn1” isolated network we created.
 Click “Finish”
 - Click on the NIC that is currently attached to the “default” NAT network.
 Click “Remove” to remove that NIC from mint-client.
 This will disconnect the mint-client VM from your Ubuntu Host system.

 Your mint-client VM should now have 1 NIC that is attached to the “cn1” isolated network.
+Make note of their MAC addresses for easier identification later.

 Finally, we will adjust the networks that win-client is attached to: